matthew-gratin/portfolio/README.md

 ![alt text](https://github.com/matthew-gratin/portfolio/blob/main/chess%20image.jpg)

 I love Harry Potter and thought it would be cool to make a the wizards chess in real life with the magic of engineering.
 You just need to speak the chess commands and the pieces move on their own to the right places, just like in the movie.
 There are 3 modes, player vs player, player vs computer and my personal favourite is computer vs computer.
 I coded the AI from scratch using markov decision trees and it was just about good enough to beat me!
 It uses an electromagnet on a 2 axes gantry to move the pieces to the desired locations.
-I am starting a kickstarter for this to be a commercial product as there are several products without the speech USP currently being sold at price I can undercut that have been incredibly successful.
+I am starting a kickstarter for this to be a commercial product, warner bros would license it but I have to pay them, as there are several products without the speech USP currently being sold at price I can undercut that have been incredibly successful.
 Features I want to develop are web access, so you can play against people online and connect to live chess streams where the wizard chess board would move its pieces as the professional players move theirs.

 There are a couple videos in this github of it working, but if you want to interview me I might bring the board to your office for a friendly game ;)

 https://github.com/matthew-gratin/portfolio/blob/main/pawn_move.mp4

+# To add to github:

+Nixie Tube metric clock

+Drawing Machine

+Automatic Chopsticks

+Orrery

+Drone

+# To Build:

+Robot dog

+Virtual Sister